dashed/providence/README.md

 **options.setIn**

-A higher order function, which given the unboxed root data, shall return a function, `setIn`, with the signature: `setIn(keypath, newvalue)`.
+A higher order function, which given the unboxed root data, shall return a function, `setIn`, with the signature: `setIn(path, newvalue)`.

 This is used internally for `update()`.